From Data to Decisions: Distributionally Robust Optimization is Optimal: Data-driven stochastic programming

 \section{Data-driven stochastic programming}

 Stochastic programming is a powerful modeling paradigm for taking informed decisions in an uncertain environment.
 A generic single-stage stochastic program can be represented as

 Here, the goal is to minimize the expected value of a cost function $\gamma(x,\xi)\in\Re$, which depends both on a decision variable $x\in X$ and a random parameter $\xi\in \Xi$ governed by a probability distribution~$\mb P^\star$.
-Below we will assume that the cost $\gamma(x,\xi)$ is continuous in $x$ for every fixed $\xi\in\Xi$, the feasible set $X\subseteq \Re^n$ is compact, and $\Xi=\{1,\ldots,d\}$ is finite.
+We will assume that the cost $\gamma(x,\xi)$ is continuous in $x$ for every fixed $\xi\in\Xi$, the feasible set $X\subseteq \Re^n$ is compact, and $\Xi=\{1,\ldots,d\}$ is finite.
 Thus, $\xi$ has $d$ distinct scenarios that are represented---without loss of generality---by the integers $1,\ldots,d$.
-A wide spectrum of decision problems can be cast as instances of~\eqref{eq:prescription_problem}. \citet{shapiro2014lectures} point out, for example, that \eqref{eq:prescription_problem} can be viewed as the first stage of a two-stage stochastic program, where the cost function $\gamma(x, \xi)$ embodies the optimal value of a subordinate second-stage problem.
+We will relax this requirement in Section~\ref{sec:continuous}, where $\Xi$ will be modeled as an arbitrary compact subset of $\Re^d$.
+A wide spectrum of decision problems can be cast as instances of~\eqref{eq:prescription_problem}. \citet{shapiro2014lectures} point out, for example, that~\eqref{eq:prescription_problem} can be viewed as the first stage of a two-stage stochastic program, where the cost function $\gamma(x, \xi)$ embodies the optimal value of a subordinate second-stage problem.
 Alternatively, problem~\eqref{eq:prescription_problem} may also be interpreted as a generic learning problem in the spirit of statistical learning theory.

 In the following, we distinguish the {\em prediction problem}, which merely aims to predict the expected cost associated with a fixed decision $x$, and the {\em prescription problem}, which seeks to identify a decision $x^\star$ that minimizes the expected cost across all $x\in X$.